 As a result, you’ll be much more likely to create these healthy habits (73 percent, in fact) than if you didn’t have a treadmill around at all.

 How To Implement

-- Set aside a space for the treadmill: If your treadmill is right in the middle of a high-traffic area in your home then you’re going to be less likely to use it.
+If your treadmill is right in the middle of a high-traffic area in your home, then you’re going to be less likely to use it.
 You don’t want to be in anyone else’s way.
 Conversely, if you have to shimmy through a bunch of storage boxes to get to the back of the garage just to get on the treadmill, you’re not going to be likely to use it very often either.
 The key is to find a place in your home that’s accessible, but also not in the way.
 Perhaps a spare bedroom or a bonus room.
 It also helps if you have a TV or something in the room to give you some entertainment while you’re exercising.

-- Listen to your body: As you’re rehabbing, make sure you pay attention to how your body is responding.
+As you’re rehabbing, make sure you pay attention to how your body is responding.
 Are you sore the next day?
 How sore?
 Is it just soreness, or are you hurting yourself?
-Are you getting winded, or lightheaded at any point while exercising?
+Are you getting winded or lightheaded at any point while exercising?
 Keep checking in on your body as you exercise.
 One of the biggest mistakes people make when they start exercising is pushing their body too fast.
-Be careful, and make sure that you start slow to avoid the risk of injury.
+Be careful and make sure that you start slowly to avoid the risk of injury.
 Remember, there’s no rush.